TransFiner: A Full-Scale Refinement Approach for Multiple Object Tracking: Introduction

 As summarized in Figure 1, the existing transformer-based MOT formulations \cite{meinhardt2021trackformer,sun2020transtrack,chen2022patchtrack,zhu2021looking,cai2022memot,xu2021transcenter} primarily accomplish tracking via the tracklet record (e.g., track query).
 Instead, we use freshly initialized query pairs (i.e., separately for detection and association) for every shot.
 With this design, we note that a competitive tracking refinement can be achieved while less affected by the formerly poor tracking predictions.

 TransFiner takes originally estimated object locations, class predictions, and two successive frames as inputs, predicting detections (frame $ t $) and association clues containing motions of center and box (mapping detections from frame $ t $ to frame $ t-1 $).
-These are achieved via TransFiner's \textit{fusion decoder}, which consists of the fusion attention module and dual-decoder.
+These are achieved via TransFiner's \textit{query pairs} plus \textit{fusion decoder}.
+The latter consists of the fusion attention module and dual-decoder.
 Specifically, fusion attention is responsible for the interaction between query pairs, while dual-decoder is assigned to take care of these two separately.

 In order to better utilize information from the original tracker, predictions are categorized into qualified and poor ones in terms of their class scores.
-Together with learnable label embeddings, TransFiner finishes targeted refinement with different focuses of query embeddings on various estimations parallelly.
+Together with learnable label embeddings, TransFiner finishes targeted refinement with different focuses of query embeddings on various estimations in parallel.
 During training, we additionally refer to ground-truth objects when pre-assigning refinement targets to original estimations with \textit{close} distance, avoiding instability introduced in layer-wise Hungarian matching when refining.

 Experiments show that tracker refined by TransFiner are robust enough to revisit compelling performance.
 With TransFiner's refinement, CenterTrack achieves 71.5\% MOTA, 66.8\% IDF1 on the MOT17 benchmark.